-- Improve the capabilities of your networks to provide information to field organizations, product development teams, customer service personnel, and your customers and suppliers - · Exploit intranets to improve access to internal information - Use the Internet to transact business electronically with your customers and suppliers - · Maximize the potential of your networks - High-performance access to SNA and IP S/390 host applications - Optimize your networks by consolidating branch office traffic, Frame Relay connections from multiple FRADs, or SNA and APPN traffic from remote SNA controllers - Consolidate your SNA and IP networks with a single network that supports both efficiently - Acquire a platform with growth capabilities that eases the transition to future network requirements
+- Improve the capabilities of your networks to provide information to field organizations, product development teams, customer service personnel, and your customers and suppliers - · Exploit intranets to improve access to internal information - Use the Internet to transact business electronically with your customers and suppliers - · Maximize the potential of your networks - Achieve high-performance access to SNA and IP host applications on S/370 and S/390 servers. - Optimize your networks by consolidating branch office traffic, Frame Relay connections from multiple Frame Relay Access Devices (FRADs), or SNA and APPN traffic from remote SNA controllers - Consolidate your SNA and IP networks with a single network that supports both efficiently - Take advantage of cutting-edge technologies such as 155-Mbps Fast Token Ring (FasTR) while protecting proven legacy connection methods such as parallel channel.

+Acquire a platform with growth capabilities that eases the transition to future network requirements

 The 2216 provides wide area network access, network optimization, device attachment, and concentration.
-It fits naturally between IBM's workgroup and campus routers and switches and its high-capacity broadband switches as an exciting new network computing building block.
+It fits naturally between IBM's workgroup and campus routers and switches and its high-capacity broadband switches as an exciting network computing building block.